Who We Are

 Latest News

-Solidarity Share Fair Jan 28th!
+Fall Share Fair

-Solidarity Share Fair Jan 28th!
+Fall Share Fair

 The purpose of the Share Fair is to connect people with resources, services, and each other in a convenient and fun way.
 The fair will be providing free resources and services from local organizations and community groups to unhoused and working class members of the community.
 There will be food, live music, games, and a chance to know other Eugene organizations and folks in the community – and it’s all free!